Roshith93/100-days-of-code/r2-log.md

 ### DAY22/23/24 - JAN 22/23/24 2019

 **Today's Progress** Done filter for the datas in a list of user details.
 Wokring on the weather app with restful API.

+### DAY 25 - JAN 25 2019

+**Today's Progress** - Working on the weather app with restful api which was posted on FCC youtube channel.

+### DAY 26 - JAN 25 2019

+**Today's Progreess** - Doing a burger builder a react app.
+Doing the state management and build controls right now.
+Splitting the app into components is one of the most challenging thing in React js.